letsencrypt/acme-spec/draft-barnes-acme.md

 As illustrated by the figure in the overview section above, the authorization process proceeds in two phases.
-The client first requests a new authorization, and then the server issues challenges that the client responds to.
+The client first requests a new authorization, and the server issues challenges, then the client responds to those challenges and the server validates the client's responses.

 To begin the key authorization process, the client sends a POST request to the server's new-authorization resource.
 The body of the POST request MUST contain a JWS object, whose payload is a partial authorization object.
 This JWS object MUST contain only the "identifier" field, so that the server knows what identifier is being authorized.
+The server MUST ignore any other fields present in the client's request object.

 The authorization object is implicitly tied to the account key used to sign the request.
-Once created, the authorization may only be updated and referenced by that account.
+Once created, the authorization may only be updated by that account.

 ~~~~~~~~~~
 POST /acme/new-authorization HTTP/1.1